Declarations of war by Great Britain and the United Kingdom: Declarations of war by the Kingdom of Great Britain

+Spain Spain: 1779; Declaration on Spain; Treaty of Versailles, 3 September 1783.

+Fourth Anglo-Dutch War: Dutch Republic Dutch Republic; December 1780; Declaration on the Dutch Republic; Treaty of Paris, 20 May 1784.

 Declarations of war by the United Kingdom

 The following table refers to declarations of war since the creation of the United Kingdom in 1801.
 In 1927 the United Kingdom of Great Britain and Ireland was renamed the "United Kingdom of Great Britain and Northern Ireland".